nrwl/nx/docs/shared/nx-core.md

 ### Creating a New Workspace

-Running `npx create-nx-workspace@latest --preset=core` creates an empty workspace.
+Running `npx create-nx-workspace@latest --preset=empty` creates an empty workspace.

 This is what is generated: